smartiel/rustiq/Readme.md

 # Rustiq: A quantum circuit compiler in Rust

+This library contains implementations of various quantum synthesis algorithms.
+It can handle:
+ - Graph state synthesis
+ - Synthesis of codiagonalization circuits for sets of commuting Pauli operators
+ - Pauli network synthesis (i.e. synthesis of sequences of Pauli rotations)

 ## Python library

 All the synthesis methods are binded in python and the repo can be installed via pip: